 Next to 6 eggs, there’s a whole (grilled) chicken in the pie.
 Basmati rice and mushrooms add more flavor and stuffing in the pie.
 Onion powder, garlic powder, salt, pepper and parsley add lots of flavor to the pie.
 Add butter, flour and heavy cream to make a chicken ragout with the grilled whole chicken.
 As you can see lots of yummy ingredients in the pie.
 All the ingredients go inside a savory pie crust.

 I found this recipe on the website Keukenliefde.
-For other comfort food, try out the Creamy Gnocchi with Dolcelatte, Figs and Hazelnuts.
+For other comfort food, try out the Creamy Gnocchi with Dolcelatte, Figs and Hazelnuts or Green Bean Casserole with Bacon.
 When searching for another pie, this Spinach Pie is perfect.
 Another stuffed dough recipe is this Cheeseburger Stuffed Pizza.

 It wasn’t a hard to follow the recipe, which is always great.
 I used a grilled whole chicken instead of prepping a whole chicken myself.
 I used store bought pie crust instead of homemade.
 And I replaced onion with onion powder, garlic clove with garlic powder and dried parsley instead of fresh parsley.
 I omitted the dill.
 At that moment I was cleaning out my fridge and didn’t have those things anymore and didn’t want to buy them, because I would have to think up recipes for.
 I didn’t add extra salt and pepper to the mushrooms, since there was already enough salt in the dish.